misstaevere/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 1: 23rd September, 2020
-##### (delete me or comment me out)

 **Today's Progress**: Continued the My Complete Web Developer Course on Udemy.

 **Thoughts:** I know some JavaScript already but chose this beginners course so I'm able to really drill home all that I know, plus I enjoy Andrei's teachings and am still learning loads.
+Today I finished the DOM Manipulation (Section 12 out of 32).
+Looking forward to starting the next section tomorrow: Advanced JavaScript.

 **Link to work:** [Calculator App](http://www.example.com)